Introduction

 Lead solder, compared to most lead-free alloys, has a shinier and smoother surface and a lower wetting angle.
 Such features facilitate visual inspection of solder joints in the electronics industry.

-You can read more about the wetting angle in the article about Soldering: Introduction.
+You can read more about the wetting angle in the article about Soldering: Introduction and in the article about non-wetting effect.

 Alloy impurities